 - See and listen to your performance.

 Once the title is open, click the play button to hear the music played back.

 Adjust the tempo and count-off.

 Adjust the tempo and number of metronome count-off beats by clicking on the + or - buttons next to Tempo and Count-off, respectively.
-Note: your teacher might require a specific tempo for an assignment.

 Adjust the volume.